dajcs/get_next_line/.test/.e4/argo/subject.md

 Handle escaping in the strings only for backslashes and quotation marks (no `\n` `\u` ...) \
 Don't handle spaces -> consider them as invalid tokens.

-In case of doubt how to parse json, read **rfc8259**.
-But you won't need it as the format is simple.
+In case of doubt how to parse json, read **rfc8259**, but it won't be needed, as the format is simple.
 Tested with the main, the output should be exactly the same as the input (except for errors).
-There are some functions in `argo.c` that might help you.

 Examples that should work: